sheyanlalmohammed1/STAT-4830-CPT-MARL-project/self_critique.md

 ### Next actions

-- Our first step of action will actually be implementing/coding the CPT-adjusted policy gradient theorem, enabling the design of a model-free policy gradient algorithm and allowing us to evaluate the training on an extremely simplified environment.
+- We need to continue the action of actually implementing/coding the CPT-adjusted policy gradient theorem, enabling the design of a model-free policy gradient algorithm and allowing us to evaluate the training on an extremely simplified environment.

 - We will write out the specific mathematical objectives we hope to minimize/maximize and will make sure they are in line with the policy gradient theorem